COLORADO DISABILITY BENEFITS

 The SSA denies 70% of SSD and SSI cases, often without taking into account the combination of your physical and mental conditions.
 Likewise, they may not review all of your medical records.
 That is why our law firm has been fighting against the SSA’s decisions for over 30 years.
 You need a team that is on your side and who will best present your SSD case to the SSA Judge.

-WE CAN HELP YOU APPLY FOR SSD & SSI DISABILITY IN COLORADO
+WE CAN HELP YOU APPLY FOR SSD & SSI BENEFITS IN COLORADO

-If you live in Colorado and need SSD and SSI benefits, contacting us is free.
-Call 800-732-2323.
+If you live in Colorado and need SSD and SSI benefits, contact us.
+It is free.
 We can tell you over the phone whether you qualify for benefits.
 It does not cost anything to call us or to become our client.

 Additionally, you will not owe an attorney fee until we win your case.
 If you are wondering how to apply for benefits, call us.
-Or, in Colorado, for example, you can apply for disability benefits by calling 1-800-772-1213.
-You can also apply online at the Social Security website or by visiting a local field office at the addresses below.
+Or, in Colorado, for example, you can apply for SSD and SSI benefits by calling 1-800-772-1213.
+You can also apply online at the Social Security website or by visiting a local field office at the locations below.

 The SSA in Colorado has 17 offices located throughout the state to serve you.
 Make an appointment before you visit.